 Additionally, other journalism fellows were honored for their work outside of the project.
 CRCC congratulates Kimberly Winston, who was recognized by RNA for her work in online-only news outlets, and Ken Chitwood, whose book The Muslims of Latin America and the Caribbean won RNA’s nonfiction religion book category.
 Chitwood also won third place in AAR best in-depth newswriting category.

 The Spiritual Edge swept the Religion News Association’s 2021 radio award, with audio documentaries from its Sacred Steps series placing first, second and third.

 Sacred Steps, a series of profiles of people seeking to make change in the world, is a collaboration between KALW’s The Spiritual Edge and the USC Center for Religion and Civic Culture.
 The honored stories were aired on KALW’s Crosscurrents and are part of Season 1 of The Spiritual Edge podcast, which is now in Season 2.

 “I’m proud of the whole team,” says Judy Silber, executive editor of The Spiritual Edge.
 “They worked incredibly hard and we’re proud of the journalism they produced to tell these profound stories of people working under difficult circumstances to better our world.”

-Journalist Daysha Eaton won first place for best radio story for a piece about Gwich’in leader Sarah Eaton’s lifelong work to protect her homelands, including the coastal plain of the nearby Arctic National Wildlife Refuge.
+Journalist Daysha Eaton won first place for best radio story for a piece about Gwich’in leader Sarah James’s lifelong work to protect her homelands, including the coastal plain of the nearby Arctic National Wildlife Refuge.